-Develop the technical skills and understanding of business, operations, and strategy to prepare you for a career in engineering management.
+Develop the knowledge, skills and understanding of business, operations and strategy to prepare you for a career in engineering and technology management.

-Our course builds your leadership and management skills and teaches you how to apply them in an engineering context.
+Combining the academic excellence and industrial networks from our outstanding School of Management and Faculty of Engineering and Design, our course builds your skills in leadership and management and teaches you how to apply them in an engineering context.
 You'll explore the impact of new technologies and how they relate to management in the engineering sector.
-Your studies will cover business analysis, product development, and supply chain management.
+Your studies will include business analysis, product development and supply chain management.

-Throughout the course, you'll develop a strong foundation in management essentials such as finance, operations, project management, and strategy.
+Throughout the course, you'll develop a strong foundation in management essentials such as project management, strategy, operations and finance.
 You'll also have the opportunity to focus on areas of management that are most interesting to you.

 Our course is delivered by the Faculty of Engineering & Design and School of Management.
 This collaborative approach bridges the gap between the two disciplines.
-You’ll learn from academics with expertise in engineering, innovation, management, and business.
-Their research activities and industrial collaborations will enhance your learning experience.
-You'll benefit from our links to business through guest lectures, site visits, and opportunities to work with partner companies on research projects.
+You’ll learn from academics and industry professionals with expertise in engineering, innovation, management and business.
+You’ll apply this learning to solve complex problems with real impact.
+You'll also benefit from our links to business through guest lectures and opportunities to work with an industrial mentor and with partner companies on real engineering and technology management projects.

 Occasionally we make changes to our programmes in response to, for example, feedback from students, developments in research and the field of studies, and the requirements of accrediting bodies.
 You will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.